backstage/backstage/beps/0008-plugin-metadata/README.md

 All Backstage adopters benefit from it being easy to find, install, configure, and validate the setup of plugins and modules.
 That's regardless of whether one is only using a minimal set of core plugins, or installing a large number of 3rd party features from the Backstage ecosystem.
 This proposal aims to build upon our [existing package metadata](https://backstage.io/docs/tooling/cli/build-system#package-roles) to introduce a new set of standardized fields that plugins can use to provide additional information about themselves.

-This metadata will be used to improve tooling in an around Backstage, such as providing better validation and more powerful utilities in the Backstage CLI, and the more information to be surfaced in association with plugins for better discoverability.
+This metadata will be used to improve tooling in and around Backstage, such as providing better validation and more powerful utilities in the Backstage CLI, and more information to be surfaced in association with plugins for better discoverability.

 ### Goals